Trac-Systems/hypertokens/README.md

 ```

 Use the commands in the Trac20 section to deploy, mint, transfer.

+If your peer errors "not writable", just restart to auto-join.

 To simulate transactions, append a "--sim 1" to your Trac20 commands.